 They are about the day-to-day incremental wins.About putting YOUR life and family first, above all the “should” above your firm.

-For example, last year I invited my client Gayle to redo the “Ideal Day” exercise.
+For example, last year I invited WILL member Gayle to redo the “Ideal Day” exercise.

 She focused on how she wanted her Christmas-New Year’s week to be.